tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     *   a vast number of buckets scattered over the instances whose individual :ref:`vshard.router.call() <router_api-call>` would take too long.

+    The chosen function is called on the master node of each replicaset with the given arguments.

     :param function_name: a function to call on the storages
     :param argument_list: an array of the function's arguments
     :param options: